 Our Families Go to War"

-This April, Wounded Warriors Family Support (WWFS) hits the road for the 8th annual High Five Tour 2018.
-During the eight month tour, a mobility-equipped 2018 Ford F-150 Raptor will travel the United States.
-Americans of all walks of life are invited and encouraged to show their support for our military families by visiting an event on the tour and signing the tour vehicle with a message of support to our country’s veterans and their families.
+Wounded Warriors Family Support (WWFS) will hit the road for the 10th annual High Five Tour in spring of 2019.
+During the tour, a mobility-equipped 2018 Ford F-150 Raptor will travel the United States.
+Americans of all walks of life show their support for our military families by visiting events on the tour and signing the tour vehicle with a message of support to our country’s veterans and their families.
+This is the 10th Anniversary of the High Five Tour, please join us in celebrating a decade of giving back to our nations Purple Heart veterans.
+Calendar events will be posted here early in the spring.

 The wheelchair is stowed in the bed of the pickup with the “Bruno Outrider” lift.
 This crane style lift is connected to the wheelchair and will raise the chair above the side rail of the pickup bed then swing the chair into the bed where it securely sits on the bed floor.